 OTP meets Airbnb

-I anticipate we will see a short stay/build-to-let hybrid model emerge in 2018.
-There has been a lot of talk of build-to-let but “hybrid” will be the theme for 2018.
+We expect to see a short stay/build-to-let hybrid model emerge in 2018.
+There has been a lot of talk of build-to-let but "hybrid" will be the theme for 2018.

 Developers will add failed-to-settle stock to apartment hotel offerings, new project launches will likely have apartment hotel offerings included, possibly a hybrid model of some developer-owned and some purchaser-owned hotel apartments which would use Airbnb to promote short stay rentals.

 As well, this new category will also likely drive a resurgence of investors who had backed away from the market in 2017.

 Economists and analysts may even start to wake up and start including (or more accurately excluding) these short stay dwellings from their rental stock demand analysis.
 More companies will be founded to capitalise on this market, including not only operators but sales companies.

 Developers will start including features in some new developments to service this hotel apartment/short stay market.